The days when Instagram was a simple photo-sharing app are long gone. Did you know that you can use Instagram Stories to sell books?

-When working on book announcements, remember that Instagram is a visual platform, so people come here to SEE, not READ.
+When working on book announcements, remember that Instagram is a visual platform.
+People come here to SEE, not READ.

-Whether you sell photography books or your books have eye-catching illustrations, it’s a good idea to publish images or videos and add a short description of your book to spark interest in your publication.
+Whether you sell photography books or your books, you need eye-catching illustrations.
+It’s a good idea to publish images or videos and add a short description of your book to spark interest in your publication.

 Here’s a good example of this strategy in action.

-The author also adds the countdown sticker that allows interested viewers to sign up for reminders and buy the book once it’s available on the market.
+The author also adds the countdown sticker.
+This allows interested viewers to sign up for reminders and buy the book once it’s available on the market.

 2. Publish book quotes